 Missouri State moves up to Conference USA in 2025 from FCS, becoming 12th football member

-Missouri State will move up to the highest tier of Division I college football and join Conference USA in 2025, the league announced Friday.
+Missouri State will move up to the highest tier of Division I college football and join Conference USA in 2025, the league announced.

 Missouri State will become the 12th full member of CUSA and the third school to move up from the Championship Subdivision to the Bowl Subdivision and join the league over the next two seasons.